enthdegree/kobo-emacs/README.md

    - Prepare a sysroot image
      - Create an empty fs image `localfs.img` and mount it someplace.
      - Copy the canadian toolchain into the sysroot.
-     - Cross-compile all the dependencies into the sysroot.
+     - Cross-compile dependencies into the sysroot.
      - Copy `localfs.img` into the kobo `/mnt/onboard/localfs.img`
  - On the kobo
    - Add conveniences to `/mnt/onboard/.efbpad_profile`